Mesoscopic eigenvalue density correlations of Wigner matrices: Outline of the proof

 which is in general not smaller than $1/(N^2\omega^2)$.
 This is because the large deviation estimate from the local semicircle law cannot make use of the fact that $\langle\ul{G}\rangle^2$ and $\langle \ul{F^*} \rangle$ are weakly correlated.
 This difficulty is actually expected from the nature of the methodology.
 Trivially by the local semicircle law we have

 and a comparison of the above and \eqref{wwww} shows that the bound from large deviation results is improved by a factor of $1/(N\eta)$ when we apply one cumulant expansion.
-The improvement $1/(N\eta)$ is consistent to previous works in random matrix theory (for example in the standard bootstrap argument for proving the local semicircle law, one expansion by the Schur's complement or cumulant expansion will lower the bound of $|G_{ij}-\delta_{ij}m|$ from 1 to $1/\sqrt{N\eta}$).
+The improvement $1/(N\eta)$ is consistent with previous works in random matrix theory (for example in the standard bootstrap argument for proving the local semicircle law, one expansion by the Schur's complement or cumulant expansion will lower the bound of $|G_{ij}-\delta_{ij}m|$ from 1 to $1/\sqrt{N\eta}$).
 The source of the factor $1/(N\eta)$ is the fundamental Ward identity, and it is the best we can get from any kind of single expansion.
-In our context, in order to reveal the true size of the error terms in \eqref{preeqn}, we need to expand them recursively.
+(We refer for instance to \cite[Section 3]{BK16} for a discussion of the usefulness of the Ward identity in random matrix theory.)
+In our context, in order to reveal the true size of the error terms in \eqref{preeqn}, we need to expand them recursively, until we obtain error bounds much smaller than $1 / (N^2 \omega^2)$.
 This procedure generates terms that either can be explicitly computed or are small enough owing to an accumulation of factors of $1/(N\eta)$.

 The computation of $\bb E \langle \ul{G}\rangle \langle \ul{F^*}\rangle$ consists of three steps.
 In a first step, we show that